accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/1.3/annexe.md

     title: Name, Role, Value
 ---

-#### Particular cases
+#### Special cases

-There is special case management when the image is used as [CAPTCHA](#captcha) or as a [test image](#image-test).
-In this situation, where it is not possible to provide a relevant alternative without destroying the purpose of the CAPTCHA or the test, the criterion is not applicable.
+Special cases are managed when the image is used as a [CAPTCHA](#captcha) or as a [test image](#test-image).
+In this situation, where it is not possible to provide a relevant alternative without destroying the object of the CAPTCHA or test, the criterion is not applicable.

 Note: the case of CAPTCHAs and test images is dealt with specifically by criterion 1.4.